7 steps to better Contract Management

 Step 4: Awarding Contracts

-Step 3 and 4 goes hand-in-hand.
-While making contracts, all negatives and positives of the contracted work or items need to be discussed.
-All relevant stakeholders whether internal or external, needs to respect and work around each other’s deadlines to make a contract successful.
+All relevant stakeholders, whether internal or external, need to respect and work around each other’s deadlines to ensure contract success.
 It is important that contracts be transparent and understood by everyone.
-Contracts should not merely be a document created for litigation purposes, but set out plans, processes, agreements and penalties which can be understood by everyone involved.
+Contracts should not merely be documents created for litigation purposes, but should set out plans, processes, agreements, and penalties that can be understood by everyone involved.

-Contracts also need to address the ownership of intellectual property, design reproduction, use of certain methodology, claims to progressive payments, or even risk management.
-For example, clear information on how the Shortage, Excess or Damage (SED) of certain items be treated.
-Responsibility and ownership of bearing the cost for shortages and damages.
-If the procurement is from an overseas supplier, the plan for damage rectification.
+For example, clear information on how shortages, excesses, or damages (SED) of certain items are to be treated, including responsibility and ownership of bearing the costs for shortages and damages.
+If procurement is from an overseas supplier, a plan for damage rectification should be included.

 All factors need to be considered and clearly addressed to avoid any discrepancies or disputes at later stages.